Paul Lodge: Managerial career

 Lodge returned to Southport as assistant manager to Paul Futcher in 1998.
-He became caretaker-manager the following year after Futcher was sacked, before he returned to his assistant role under new boss Mark Wright.
+He became caretaker manager the following year after Futcher was sacked, before he returned to his assistant role under new boss Mark Wright.
 Futcher appointed him as his assistant at Stalybridge Celtic in June 2001, before the pair were sacked in March 2002.
-After working at St Helens College, he was appointed manager of North West Counties club St Helens Town in July 2003, but was sacked in January 2004 after his team lost ten of their previous eleven games.
+After working at St Helens College, he was appointed manager of North West Counties club St Helens Town in July 2003.
+He was sacked in January 2004 after his team lost ten of their previous eleven games.
 Town went on to finish 19th out of the 22 team division in 2003–04.

-Lodge then went on to coach at Accrington Stanley, and was promoted to the post of reserve team manager by John Coleman.
+Lodge then went on to coach at Accrington Stanley and was promoted to the post of reserve team manager by John Coleman.
 Lodge was appointed manager of Northern Premier League side Chorley in September 2006.
 He signed ten young players in an attempt to mould a newer and more cost-effective team, but resigned after less than two months in charge after telling the media "..the players forced my hand.
 There was no pride from them, no fight..."
 The "Magpies" finished the 2006–07 season second-from-bottom.
-He later went on to work as a first team coach at Accrington Stanley, and also worked at Accrington and Rossendale College.
+He later went on to work as a first-team coach at Accrington Stanley, and also worked at Accrington and Rossendale College.